\"Writing.Com

 An eerie scream was heard throughout the quarters.
 Heads turned to look, and then bowed in despair as the ship had claimed yet another life.
 When would it end?
 Would they all perish?

 Quicky William rushed to the side of the now deceased passenger and offered aid to the grief-stricken family.
-"Come now, there is nothing more thee can do for him, let us make final preparations and we shall talk later.
-I know how hard it is but we all must stay strong and keep our faith.
+"Come now, there is nothing more you can do for him, let us make final preparations and we shall talk later.
+I know how hard it is, we must all stay strong and keep our faith.
 You will not be alone, the Friends will care for

-Face buried in a kerchief, the wife and four children were rushed to a group of Women Friends where they were comforted as best they could be due to the tragedy.
-There was almost complete silence in the room, a sense of hopelessness seemed to be affecting all of the passengers.
+Face buried in a kerchief, the wife nodded and reluctantly left the side of her deceased husband.
+She and her four children were rushed to a group of Women Friends where they were comforted as best they could in the filthy conditions.
+There was silence in the room, each wondering when the angel of death would strike them.

-"Hoy mate, passengers aren't allowed topside, sir," warned a sailor when Captain Bishop appeared on deck.
+"Hey mate, passengers aren't allowed topside, sir," warned a sailor when George appeared on deck.

 "I must speak to the captain; we've had another death."